 - Distance from Zermatt: 15 minutes on foot

 One of the most popular excursions around Zermatt is the 5 lake tour.
 As its name suggests, the hiking trail goes around 5 lakes, namely:

-If you do not stay by any of the lakes for a longer period of time, you can take the 9 kilometer walk in as little as 2.5 hours, but it is very hard not to stop to relax and admire the beauty of nature.
+If you do not stay by any of the lakes for a longer period of time, you can take the 9-kilometer walk in as little as 2.5 hours, but it is very hard not to stop to relax and admire the beauty of nature.

-Second in line, Grindjisee’s specialty stems from the fact that it feels as if it is a hidden little treasure chest.
+Second, in line, Grindjisee’s specialty stems from the fact that it feels as if it is a hidden little treasure chest.
 Although it is a bit more hidden compared to the other 4 lakes, it is not easy to miss.
-At the same time it is worth finding it because of its amazing view of the Matterhorn from its shore.
+At the same time, it is worth finding it because of its amazing view of the Matterhorn from its shore.
 It is also worth resting here because you will arrive after a more difficult stage of the tour.

 The area around Zermatt is only known to many people because of the Matterhorn, but there are many other natural wonders in and around this small Swiss town.
-Beside skiers and mountain climbers, hiking enthusiasts can also easily get their way around here even while on a family trip.
+Besides skiers and mountain climbers, hiking enthusiasts can also easily get their way around here even while on a family trip.

 In addition to natural wonders, extra adrenaline can be easily obtained at the Charles Kuenon Suspension Bridge and the local adventure park.